 each interrupt message stops vCPU execution and generate a context switch (vmexit).
 Then the host processes the available packet and resume (vmexit) the VM execution using a syscall.

-Each time a packet is sent, the VM stops to work to get the available packet processed.
+Each time a packet is sent, the VM stops to get the available packet processed.